PostHog/posthog.com/contents/blog/helping-engineers-to-product.md

 ### Get in first

-By already being used by our customers, we’re the default for each additional tool they add.
 It’s the technical co-founder and early engineers building the MVP and integrating the first product tools, not PMs.
-By focusing on engineers we can be their preferred choice and get in first.
-Additionally, we can ladder our tools – for example, session recording is used much earlier in the life cycle of the product than others like the CDPs helping us get in earlier than competing products.
+By focusing on engineers we can get in first, and later become the default choice for each additional tool they add.

+Additionally, we can ladder our tools – session recording is used much earlier in the life cycle of the product than others, like the customer data platforms (CDP), helping us get in earlier than competing products.
 As a result, we aren't heavily focused on enterprise – we even [sunsetted K8s support](sunsetting-helm-support-posthog) as part of this change.

 ### Be the pipeline for product and customer data